 It is still too soon after the death of the victim in this case to know whether her relatives will attempt to hold one or more government agencies liable in a civil lawsuit.
 Some of the considerations that any plaintiffs’ attorney would need to consider would include, but not be limited to:

-Anyone who believes that he has a possible tort-based claim against a municipal or state entity in California, including a wrongful death claim, should consult with a personal injury law firm in the state to determine the factual and legal issues that may come to bear on the claim.
+Anyone who believes that he has a possible tort-based claim against a municipal or state entity in California, including a wrongful death claim, should consult with a wrongful death lawyer in the state to determine the factual and legal issues that may come to bear on the claim.